The Forever Story: Music and lyrical themes

+Critical reception

-Critical receptionThe Forever Story was met with critical acclaim upon its release.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 83, based on 6 reviews.
+The Forever Story was met with critical acclaim upon its release.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 83, based on 6 reviews, indicating "universal acclaim".

-Ben Broyd of Clash praised the album, saying “JID’s latest release is a wonderful insight into the rapper’s formative years, and ultimately through the introspective manner allows for an enthralling listen.
-Through ‘The Forever Story’ JID has claimed his seat at the prestigious table of Atlantan greats”.
-Writing for Pitchfork, Dylan Green called it “a sprawling and sometimes frustrating bridge between JID’s upbringing and his place within hip-hop canon and Black history at large”.
+Ben Broyd of Clash praised the album, saying "JID's latest release is a wonderful insight into the rapper's formative years, and ultimately through the introspective manner allows for an enthralling listen.
+Through 'The Forever Story' JID has claimed his seat at the prestigious table of Atlantan greats".
+Writing for Pitchfork, Dylan Green called it "a sprawling and sometimes frustrating bridge between JID's upbringing and his place within hip-hop canon and Black history at large".
 In an anonymously written assessment for AllMusic, the reviewer claimed that it was "an album every bit as ambitious and monumental as the two solo studio outings that preceded it" and felt it demonstrated that JID was, "growing in terms of technical talent while also opening up more lyrically."

-In a more mixed review for HipHopDX, David Aaron Brake claimed that "the skills are there, it’s littered with flashy displays of technique and it sounds better than fine most of the time.
-But there’s nothing on the line: at the end of the day, it doesn’t matter who wins the game."